 If your order has multiple references, ideally we should at least inspect a level II on each reference.

-Asia Quality Inspection-AQI Service uses the Acceptance Quality Limit standard during product inspections, unless an other standard is requested by the client.
+AQI Service uses the Acceptance Quality Limit standard during product inspections (More: product inspection standard), unless an other standard is requested by the client.
 The standard definition of Acceptance Quality Limit (AQL) is “the maximum defective percent (or the maximum number of defects per hundred units) that, for purpose of sampling inspection, can be considered satisfactory as a process average”.

 In order to find the necessary sampling size to be inspected, we look at the first chart and find on the left side the range of items being produced in total.
 You have the choice of levels I, II and III, with Level III being the most stringent testing and level I being the least.
 Level II is the standard and is most often used.
 For example, if you are producing 8000 items, at level II you have the letter L, which in the second table says to inspect 200 items.